Bangkok Post: History

 The Bangkok Post was founded by Alexander MacDonald, a former OSS officer, and his Thai associate, Prasit Lulitanond.
 Thailand at the time was the only Southeast Asian country to have a Soviet Embassy.
 The U.S. embassy felt it needed an independent, but generally pro-American newspaper to counter Soviet views.
 Some claim the financing came directly from the US State Department or possibly even the OSS itself, although there is no proof of this.

 Nevertheless, under MacDonald's stewardship, the Bangkok Post was reasonably independent and employed many young reporters, including Peter Arnett and T. D. Allman, who later became known internationally.
 Alex MacDonald left Thailand after a military coup in the early 1950s, and the newspaper was later acquired by Roy Thomson.
 The paper has since changed hands.
 Major shareholders in Post Publishing include the Chirathivat family (owners of Central Group), the South China Morning Post of Hong Kong and GMM Grammy Pcl, Thailand's biggest media and entertainment company.

 Post Publishing PLC, publisher of the Bangkok Post, Post Today (daily Thai language business), and M2F (free Thai language daily) newspapers, returned a modest profit of 450,000 baht in 2016 compared to a 42.1 million baht loss in 2015.

-On 14 May 2018, Umesh was "forced to step down" as editor after refusing to soften coverage critical of the ruling military junta.
+On 14 May 2018, Pandey was "forced to step down" as editor after refusing to soften coverage critical of the ruling military junta.
 He said the board of directors had asked him to "tone down" the newspaper's reporting and editorials on the actions of the military government, especially its suppression of free speech and election postponements.
-In a written statement by Umesh issued on 14 May, he said, "When asked to tone down I did not budge and was blunt in letting those who make decisions know that I would rather lose my position than bow my head."
+In a written statement by Pandey issued on 14 May, he said, "When asked to tone down I did not budge and was blunt in letting those who make decisions know that I would rather lose my position than bow my head."
 The Post issued a statement on 16 May to assure its readers of its continued commitment to "editorial independence".
 A senior Post official said that, "This is not an issue of government interference or press freedom per se,...This is simply an internal organisational matter."
-Umesh was not fired, but transferred to another high-ranking post as assistant to a deputy COO at no loss of income.
-Some sources within the company attributed Umesh's ouster as editor to his poor management style and ethical breaches.
-Some staffers who worked with Umesh cited his creation of a hostile workplace environment and unprofessional behavior.
+Pandey was not fired, but transferred to another high-ranking post as assistant to a deputy COO at no loss of income.
+Some sources within the company attributed Pandey's ouster as editor to his poor management style and ethical breaches.
+Some staffers who worked with Pandey cited his creation of a hostile workplace environment and unprofessional behavior.
 Five current and former staffers blamed him for driving away many newsroom employees, creating a toxic environment and breaching ethics.
-Meanwhile, Prime Minister Prayut Chan-o-cha denied that the government pressured the Post to reassign Umesh, dismissing the action as "an issue within a private company."
+Meanwhile, Prime Minister Prayut Chan-o-cha denied that the government pressured the Post to reassign Pandey, dismissing the action as "an issue within a private company."